Mexican Mangonada Recipe (Chamoyada)

 Tequila isn’t an ingredient traditionally used in mangonadas but if you’re looking for something different why not give it a try?

-Just remember to go easy on the tequila since too much alcohol can overpower everything else so start off small then adjust accordingly until desired taste level has been achieved!
+Just remember to go easy on the tequila since too much alcohol can overpower everything else so start off small then adjust accordingly until desired taste level has been achieved.
+I add a little tequila only, like one shot and I feel it’s enough.

 I suggest adding a shot (or two) of tequila only.